Ashwin-S-Nambiar/ashlog/content/projects/Quillify.md

 ## Challenges & Learnings
 - Implementing secure authentication workflows with JWT and bcrypt.
 - Designing a database schema in MongoDB that balances flexibility with performance.
-- Integrating a WYSIWYG editor with [[notes/React]] while maintaining data consistency.
+- Integrating a WYSIWYG editor with React while maintaining data consistency.
 - Building an admin panel that is functional yet simple to navigate.
 - Ensuring responsive layouts scale properly across devices.